VirtualAngel/rock-paper-scissors-JS-game/Phase_One/readme.md

     Create some logic so that whatever choice is picked (button clicked), it'll display next to the top portion of the HTML (Computer Choice, User Choice, and Result).

     First, the User choice:
-    A. Start picking out all of the elements in the HTML file by the id that was created and declare a constant keyword (or value):
+    A. Start picking out all of the elements in the HTML file by the id that was created and declare a constant keyword (or value).
+You can add the HTML element (span, div, button, etc.) as an underscore to the variable name for easier readability:

-        const computerChoiceDisplay = document.getElementById('computer-choice')
+        const computerChoiceDisplay_span = document.getElementById('computer-choice')
-        const userChoiceDisplay = document.getElementById('user-choice')
+        const userChoiceDisplay_span = document.getElementById('user-choice')
-        const resultDisplay = document.getElementById('result')
+        const resultDisplay_span = document.getElementById('result')

     B. Use querySelectorAll to grab all of the button elements.
 Declare a constant keyword (or value) (Note: Don't use this if you plan on adding more buttons.)